C-gotoh/atomazed/README.md

 ## Usage

-Download the Folder 'GGJ2013'.
+Download.
 To do that, clone this repository or download it as a zip from [github](https://github.com/C-gotoh/bacongamejam05).

 ### Linux

-Open a terminal, change into the directory 'GGJ2013' and run
+Open a terminal, change into the directory you cloned into and run

     make run